Hanashiko/jwtk/README.md

  - `--csrf`: CSRF token value
  - `--fresh`: Fresh token flag (true/false)
  - `--jti`: JWT ID (unique identifier)
+ - `--key`: Arbitary key claim (can be used to embed key ID or custom value)
  - `-e, --expires`: Expiration time in seconds from now
  - `-n, --nbf`: Not Before (seconds from now)